MD2Korg/software.md2k.org/content/howto/mPerf/field-managers.md

 ## How to Charge the Hardware

-Wrist sensors should be charged overnight each day.
+*Wrist sensors* should be charged overnight each day.
 The expected battery life is approximately 24 hours with a full charge.

-Location beacons are battery-powered and do not require charging.
+*Location beacons* are battery-powered and do not require charging.
 The expected battery like is 3-6 months.

-Smartphones should be charged overnight each day and throughout the day as needed.
+*Smartphones* should be charged overnight each day and throughout the day as needed.

-Chest bands (optional) should be charged overnight each day.
+*Chest bands (optional)* should be charged overnight each day.
 The expected battery life is approximately 24 hours with a full charge.

+## How to Clean the Hardware

+*Wrist sensors* and *location beacons* can be cleaned gently by hand using disinfecting wipes.
+DO NOT submerge the devices in water.
+If there is any damage or major spillage, participants should contact a field manager and swap out the device for a new one.

+*Chest bands (optional)* should be cleaned by detaching the white sensor box from the blue band.
+The sensor may be cleaned gently by hand using disinfecting wipes.
+DO NOT submerge the sensor in water.
+The blue belt can be washed using gloved hands in soapy water for several minutes to ensure removal of soilage.
+Run the belt under running tap water until fully rinsed of all detergent.
+Dry the belt by firmly pressing it with a towel to remove excess water, followed by a complete air dry.

 ## How to Install/Update Apps
 mCerebrum uses a suite of software applications in conjunction with the main mCerebrum interface app.
 Follow these steps to download the latest versions of all the apps in your mCerebrum suite.